Accessibility Statement

 Grounds

 The grounds of the Christine center are mostly made of woodchip and small stones, however, there are paved paths from the parking lot into the center.
 The center itself is wheelchair accessible.
-All paths through the woods are woodchip and stone and there are not paved pathways.

 Christine Center Background